Greek cuisine

-Greek cuisine (Greek: Ελληνική Κουζίνα) is the cuisine of Greece and the Greek diaspora.
+Greek cuisine is the cuisine of Greece and the Greek diaspora.
 In common with many other cuisines of the Mediterranean, it is founded on the triad of wheat, olive oil, and wine.
 It uses vegetables, olive oil, grains, fish, and meat, including pork, poultry, veal and beef, lamb, rabbit, and goat.
-Other important ingredients include pasta (for example hilopites), cheeses, lemon juice, herbs, olives, and yogurt.
+Other important ingredients include pasta (such as hilopites), cheeses, herbs, lemon juice, olives and olive oil, and yogurt.
 Bread made of wheat is ubiquitous; other grains, notably barley, are also used, especially for paximathia.
-Common dessert ingredients include nuts, honey, fruits, and filo pastries.
-It continues traditions from Ancient Greek and Byzantine cuisine, while incorporating Ottoman, Balkan, and Italian influences.
+Common dessert ingredients include nuts, honey, fruits, sesame, and filo pastries.
+It continues traditions from Ancient Greek and Byzantine cuisine, while incorporating Asian, Turkish, Balkan, and Italian influences.

 History

 Greek cuisine is part of the culture of Greece and is recorded in images and texts from ancient times.
 Its influence spread to ancient Rome and then throughout Europe and beyond.

 Ancient Greek cuisine was characterized by its frugality and was founded on the "Mediterranean triad": wheat, olive oil, and wine, with meat being rarely eaten and fish being more common.
 This trend in Greek diet continued in Cyprus and changed only fairly recently when technological progress has made meat more available.
 Wine and olive oil have always been a central part of it and the spread of grapes and olive trees in the Mediterranean and further afield is correlated with Greek colonization.

 The Spartan diet was also marked by its frugality.
-A notorious staple of the Spartan diet was melas zomos (black soup), made by boiling the blood of pigs with vinegar to prevent coagulation.
+A notorious staple of the Spartan diet was melas zomos (black soup), made by boiling the pigs' legs, blood of pigs, olive oil, bay leaf, chopped onion, salt, water, and vinegar as an emulsifier to keep the blood from coagulation during the cooking process.
+The army of Sparta mainly ate this as part of their subsistence diet.
 This dish was noted by the Spartans' Greek contemporaries, particularly Athenians and Corinthians, as proof of the Spartans' different way of living.

 Byzantine cuisine was similar to ancient cuisine, with the addition of new ingredients, such as caviar, nutmeg and basil.
 Lemons, prominent in Greek cuisine and introduced in the second century, were used medicinally before being incorporated into the diet.
 Fish continued to be an integral part of the diet for coastal dwellers.
 Culinary advice was influenced by the theory of humors, first put forth by the ancient Greek doctor Claudius Aelius Galenus.
 Byzantine cuisine benefited from Constantinople's position as a global hub of the spice trade.